timfish/aurelia-electron-webpack/README.md

 ## Development Build

-To run the app in development mode with HMR, run:
+To build the app in development mode with HMR, run:

 ```
 yarn dev